Sagadahoc County, Maine

 Sagadahoc County (/ˈsæɡədəhɒk/ SAG-ə-də-hok) is a county located in the U.S. state of Maine.
 As of the 2020 census, the population was 36,699.
 Its county seat is Bath.
-By geographic area, it is the smallest county in Maine.
+It is the smallest county in Maine by area.

 Sagadahoc County is part of the Portland–South Portland, ME Metropolitan Statistical Area.

 History

 Exploration and settlement

 Sagadahoc County was initially part of York and, later, Lincoln County before being set off and incorporated in 1854.
 The name comes from the "Sagadahoc River", an early name for the Kennebec River.
 Samuel de Champlain led the first known visit of Europeans to the region.
 In 1607, the English Popham Colony was established in what is now Phippsburg; it was abandoned a year later, but English fishermen and trappers continued to visit the area.
 John Smith explored the region in 1614 and reported back to King Charles I, who named the Sagadahoc area "Leethe."

 When the Plymouth Council for New England was dissolved in 1635, 10000 acre on the east side of the Kennebec River were divided up and granted to private owners.
 Over the years, these proprietors extended their claims through additional land grants, purchases from Native Americans, and exploitation of the often poorly defined boundaries of their lands.
 By 1660, Englishmen held the titles to the whole of what is now Sagadahoc County.

 When King Philip’s War broke out in 1675, the plundering of one house was the only hostile act in Sagadahoc County until August 1676, at which point three settlements were attacked and 53 people taken captive by Native Americans.
 The region was almost totally abandoned by settlers, and no permanent settlement was established until 1715, when Arrowsic and Brunswick were founded.
 Scotch-Irish Presbyterians began immigrating to the region in increasingly large numbers, though occasional violence persisted until 1759, when the French and Indian Wars ended in Maine.